 Asylum seekers — many of them children and families fleeing violence, poverty and other threats to their health, safety and well-being — began to be expelled without due process or access to adequate protection screenings.

-UNICEF and others remain deeply concerned about the prolonged implementation of the policy.
+UNICEF and others remain deeply concerned about the prolonged implementation of the policy — and strongly support ending Title 42 once and for all.

 How Title 42 endangers the safety and well-being of asylum-seeking children and families